 Is there any factor that affects the rate of oxygen binding to the hemoglobin?

 Yes, the partial pressure.
 As the partial pressure of the oxygen in the blood increases, more oxygen binds to the hemoglobin in the blood and vice versa.

 What is meant by partial pressure?

-The pressure exerted by one of the gas in a mixture of gases is called partial pressure.
+The pressure exerted by one of the gases in a mixture of gases is called partial pressure.

-But why the other gases don’t diffuse and binds?
+But why the other gases don’t diffuse and bind?

 Because they don’t have a receptor for binding or attaching.